quii/learn-go-with-tests/di-and-interfaces/readme.md

 As discussed earlier `fmt.Fprintf` allows you to pass in an `io.Writer` which we know both `os.Stdout` and `bytes.Buffer` implement.

-If we change our code to use the more general purpose interface we can then use it in both tests and in our application.
+If we change our code to use the more general purpose interface we can now use it in both tests and in our application.

 ```go
 package main